koenvervloesem/M5Stack-Air-Quality-ESPHome/README.md

 This project is provided by [Koen Vervloesem](mailto:koen@vervloesem.eu) as open source software with the MIT license.
 See the [LICENSE](LICENSE) file for more information.

-The included Roboto font is licensed under the [Apache License, Version 2.0](https://fonts.google.com/specimen/Roboto#license).
+The Roboto font is licensed under the [Apache License, Version 2.0](https://fonts.google.com/specimen/Roboto#license).

 The uFire_SHT20 library is licensed under the MIT license.